Kakifrucht/HalfminerSystem/HalfminerBattle/README.md

     - Custom kit in arena
     - Players in same arena are colored in tablist
       - Use */ffa list* to see all arenas and currently playing players
-      - Players glow while in arena (*configurable*)
+      - Players glow while in an arena (*configurable*)
     - Custom killstreaks
       - Define what should happen at which streak in ``customactions.txt``
         - Supports commands, custom item drops, messaging (see HalfminerSystem ``CustomAction`` functionality)
       - Kill (and death) streaks shown in scoreboard
     - Logging out causes immediate death (or counts kill towards last hitting player)
-    - Players get kicked from arena after configurable streak of deaths
+    - Players get kicked from arena after a configurable streak of deaths
-      - They will remain banned for configured amount of time
+      - They will remain banned for a configured amount of time
-    - Auto respawn in arena while keeping items
+    - Auto respawn in an arena while keeping items
       - Players get PvP protected for 5 seconds after (re-)spawning
     - Arena can be left via command */ffa leave*
-    - Arena selection screen (only shown when more than one arenas are available) shows players currently in arena
+    - Arena selection screen (only shown when more than one arena is available) shows players currently in arena
+      - A message on arena join/leave gets broadcasted to allow players to follow a player into the arena